Galmudug security forces: Training with Europeans

 Galmudug security forces have been receiving multiple training courses from the European Union and NATO.

 On 10 October 2017, Dutch and Swedish sailors on board HNLMS Rotterdam conducted medical training with local Galmudug Security Forces.
 The local interaction was in support of a mutual partnership to improve maritime skills.

 On completion of the medical training, members of the Galmudug forces were presented with certificates during an upper deck ceremony.

-On 11 October 2017, another unit of the Galmudug forces received medical and security training from the Spanish sailors on board EU Naval Force ship ESPS Rayo in order to strengthen maritime security in the region.
+On 11 October 2017, personnel from Galmudug received medical and security training from the Spanish sailors on board EU Naval Force ship ESPS Rayo in order to strengthen maritime security in the region.
 The two teams then worked on engine maintenance drills.

 In July 2013, Specialist Marine Services Ltd., a British owned Private Maritime Security Company were mentioned in the United Nations (UN) Security Council report by the United Nations Somalia, and Eritrea Monitoring Group (SEMG) for being in violation of the Arms Embargo for Somalia.

 The report stated: “The provision of such training, assistance and equipment to “military forces” of the Galmudug State of Somalia by Specialist Marine Services and Steven Platt constitute a large-scale violation of the general and complete arms embargo on Somalia, established pursuant to Security Council resolutions 733 (1992) and 1425 (2002).”

 The group CEO, Mr. Steven Platt, a former British soldier and security contractor had violated the UN arms embargo by providing military training services and equipment to forces in Galmudug.

 “In “Galmudug” Somalia, a private company called Specialist Marine Services Ltd is providing training and military equipment to the “Galmudug” Armed Forces.
 The company has deployed a team of five expatriates in Galkayo to deliver “basic military training” and has distributed 600 sets of uniforms, communication equipment and body armour, in direct violation of the arms embargo on Somalia.”

 SMS Ltd. spent 24 months in Galkacyo where they provided guidance and direction on Pirate Action Groups (PAGs) and main actors involved with piracy.

 Furthermore, in addition to mapping the complex clan systems, SMS Ltd. reports highlighted key (prominent) clan militias and forces.